hudongsheng-debug/FITSQuickLook/README.md

 - 🔄 One-click view reset
 Instantly reset zoom and pan to the original view for fast navigation during inspection.

+## Version 1.3.0 New Features
+- Fixed an issue where file status could incorrectly display as Idle
+- Added on-image display of FITS image dimensions
+- Updated the app icon with a refreshed design
+- Added in-app display of the current app version
+- Introduced collapsible control panels for a cleaner workspace
+- Improved performance and reduced UI stuttering in some scenarios

 ## 🧠 Use Cases